DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 In June, we contacted providers to let them know that they will soon need to prepare and publish their courses for the new cycle.

-{{ appEmail({
-  subject: "New recruitment cycle for the 2022 to 2023 academic year",
-  content: "

 Dear colleague,